Productivity

 Why bookmarks fail

 Most people do not have a bookmarking problem.
 They have a retrieval problem.
 Saving a link is easy.
-Understanding why you saved it, how it relates to other work, and where to find it later is the part that breaks down.
+Understanding why you saved it, how it relates to other work, and where to find it later is the part that consistently breaks down.

 The result is what we think of as the bookmark cemetery: hundreds of links saved in good faith, almost none of them becoming a usable research library.
+The act of saving felt productive.
+The saved links never got used.
+The folder that looked organized when you created it becomes a source of friction when you need it.

 Context matters at save time